The Old Port of Bastia

-At the foot of the Citadel, dominated by the bell tower of the church of Saint John the Baptist, it reflects on its water level the old Tuscan style buildings which are arranged in an amphitheatre around the cove.
+At the foot of the Citadel, dominated by the bell tower of the church of Saint John the Baptist, it reflects the old Tuscan-style buildings arranged in an amphitheatre around the cove.

-Throughout the year, this lively seaside resort, where it is pleasant to linger over a drink on the quayside, lives to the rhythm of the cafe owners, the yachtsmen and the fishermen who gather their nets at the first light of day.
-A typical and very lively district, between small yachts at anchor and polychrome fishing boats, which invites you to stroll around at any time.
+All year round, this lively seafront, where you can linger over a drink on the quayside, is alive with cafe owners, yachtsmen and fishermen grooming their nets at first light.
+A typical, lively district, with small yachts at anchor and colourful fishing boats, inviting you to stroll around at any moment.

-On the southern quay, the Mantinum, a green theatre in the form of a belvedere, acts as a link between the Old Port and the Citadel, with an unrestricted view of the Mediterranean.
+On the south quay, the Mantinum, a belvedere-shaped theatre of greenery, acts as a link between the Old Port and the Citadelle, with an uninterrupted view over the Mediterranean.

 Things to see and do